Cut loci and diameters of the Berger lens spaces: Lower bound for diameter

-(1b) Since by Lemma~\ref{lem-tcut-}~(2) there are no critical points of the function $\tcut$, we need to compare its values at the ends of the interval $[0,1]$, see Lemma~\ref{lem-tcut-0-1} and formula~\eqref{eq-tcut-0-1}.
-We have
+(1b) In this case the cut time is equal to the function $f$, see Theorem~\ref{th-cutlocus}\,(1).
+Since by Lemma~\ref{lem-f-critical}\,(1) there is at most one critical point of the function $f$ and it is not a point of maximum, we need to compare the values of the function $f$ at the ends of the interval $[0,1]$.
+Note that in this case $p \neq 1$.
+We obtain